Unit VII. Presence

 We are told that then we will be knowing through the mind of God, but

-not know if we will be able to function as normal human beings except by
+do not know if we will be able to function as normal human beings except

-taking the word of those who have gone before us.
-With respect to this,
+by taking the word of those who have gone before us.
+With respect

-it comforts me somewhat to know that Bernadette Roberts has raised four
+to this, it comforts me somewhat to know that Bernadette Roberts has raised

 Ordinary consciousness may have to go as well because it is partly responsible